bkno/wp-discord/wp-discord/README.txt

 == Screenshots ==

 1. Make sure "Enable Widget" is checked and that a instant invite channel is selected.
 Copy server id.
 2. Configure your widget
 3. Widget Display
 4. Discord Channel Posting Setup.

 == Changelog ==

+= 0.5.0 =
+* Add support for announcement channels, not just text channels.

 = 0.4.4 =
-* Fix depreciation error related to creation of dynamic property
+* Fix depreciation error related to creation of dynamic property.

 = 0.4.3 =
 * Add feature to only publish once.
 (Contributed by https://github.com/CharlyLeetham)